 8. Test on a real device

-Chrome DevTools mobile mode is not a substitute for actually holding a phone.
+Chrome DevTools mobile mode is not a substitute for holding a phone.
 Test on your worst phone, on 4G, in bright light.
 If it works there, it works everywhere.

 Common mobile bio page sins